-The Magic of Plants from Cuttings
+The Magic of Hydrangea Cuttings

-However, if you have a special species of hydrangea or a rare tomato plant that you can’t find at your local nursery anymore, you can “make a copy” of your plants from cuttings.
+However, if you have a special species of hydrangea that you can’t find at your local nursery anymore, you can “make a copy” of your plants from cuttings.
 It’s also a great way to share your garden collection with others or save an old, partially diseased, or damaged plant.
-If you make enough successful plants from cuttings you can even hold a backyard plant sale and make a profit.
+If you make enough successful plants from cuttings, you can even hold a backyard plant sale and make a profit.

-How to Select Cuttings
+How to Grow Hydrangeas from Cuttings

 How to Take Cuttings

 You will need a sharp tool (knife or pruners) that has been disinfected.
 To disinfect, wash the tool with soapy water, then wipe down the blades with rubbing alcohol.
 Cut 6” of a branch tip off the plant.
 Strip away the leaves from the lower 4” of the cuttings.

 If the leaves are large, cut the remaining leaves in half to conserve moisture while the roots develop.
 Wrap cuttings in moist paper towels or newspaper immediately after harvest and keep them cool until they are planted.
 Ideally, you should plant them within 24 hours.

 How to Plant the Hydrangea Cuttings

 Apply rooting hormone to the lower 4” of the hydrangea cuttings and insert them into containers filled with good potting soil.

 Potting soil ingredients can vary, often including a mix of organic and mineral materials.
 Common ingredients include peat moss, vermiculite, perlite, river sand, aged tree bark, and compost.
 The mixture should be of a medium-coarse texture that retains moisture while allowing excess water to drain away.